dustinian/Adventures/ngs_unopposed_rolls.md

 ##Methodology

-I wrote the following custom function in Excel to calculate the results of all possible rolls in an opposed roll:
+I wrote the following custom function in Excel to calculate the results of all possible rolls against a _DC_:

     Function AverageUnopposedDiePercent(Die As Byte, Modifier As Byte, Difficulty As Byte) As Double 'PURPOSE: